-Documentation is required to request coverage for dependents, including a child named in a QMCSO, a child for whom you have been given legal custody or guardianship, a spouse, or a same-gender domestic partner and his or her children.
+Documentation is required to request coverage for dependents, including a child named in a QMCSO, a child for whom you have been given legal custody or guardianship, or a spouse.
 You must provide the Boeing Service Center with any supporting documentation by the date specified by the Boeing Service Center or your request will be denied.